ImageImage

 Reading Wisconsin's Economic Signals

 Timing the market perfectly is impossible, but recognizing favorable conditions is essential.
-In 2026, several Wisconsin-specific factors indicate strong selling conditions for certain industries.
+Several Wisconsin-specific factors can indicate strong selling conditions for certain industries.

 • Strategic Buyer Activity: When larger companies are actively acquiring in your space.
-The current trend of Wisconsin food producers being acquired by national brands is a prime example.
+The current trend of Wisconsin food producers being acquired by national brands is one example.

 • Capital Availability: When banks and private equity groups have ample capital for acquisitions and are actively seeking Wisconsin opportunities.